daronphang/programming-resources/brokers/bus-vs-broker.md

 ## Event/Message Bus

-A Bus is a decentralized system.
+A Bus is a **decentralized system**.
 It is a combination of a common data model, a common command set, and a messaging infrastructure to allow different systems to communicate through a shared set of interfaces.
-The message bus implies a common protocol spoken and understood by all participants.
+The message bus implies a common protocol spoken and understood by all participants. **There may be no guarantee of FIFO ordering**.
+It consists of the following key elements:

+- A shared infrastructure (network and messaging channels) for sending messages to recipients
+- A set of agreed-upon message schemas (message headers, and a common data-model in terms of resources and representations used in message payloads)
+- A set of common command messages (Used to support the messaging equivalent of RPC to invoke methods in other apps)

 With a message bus implementation, the messaging infrastructure is cohesively coupled to a microservice instance itself, very much as a microservice’s database is.
 Thus a microservice’s application code will affectively communicate with a Bus instance in the same infrastructure environment as the microservice itself.

 Tailored for broadcasting events to numerous subscribers using a pub-sub model, fostering one-to-many communication.
-Notably, it provides high decoupling between publishers and subscribers, eliminating the need for them to be aware of each other.
-Messages are typically consumed as they're generated, rather than being stored, and there's no assurance of message delivery.
+Notably, it provides high decoupling between publishers and subscribers, eliminating the need for them to be aware of each other. **Messages are typically consumed as they're generated**, rather than being stored, and there's no assurance of message delivery.

 Event Bus is suitable for situations involving real-time notifications across multiple subscribers and scenarios where numerous services must respond to specific events.

-A Message Bus is an architectural pattern that supports integrating apps using a shared (common) set of interfaces.
-It consists of the following key elements:

-- A shared infrastructure (network and messaging channels) for sending messages to recipients
-- A set of agreed-upon message schemas (message headers, and a common data-model in terms of resources and representations used in message payloads)
-- A set of common command messages (Used to support the messaging equivalent of RPC to invoke methods in other apps)

 ## Event/Message Broker